amitni1/Catastrophic-Forgetting-Reproduction/Docs/TAKEAWAYS.md

 3. **Compare Fisher variants deliberately.** We ended up implementing the true per-sample Fisher, but only after the empirical version failed.
 A side-by-side comparison of the two estimators — with the resulting Figure 2B curves plotted together — would have made the difference between them a concrete, measured result rather than a debugging anecdote.

-4. **Add a replay baseline.** We compared EWC to plain SGD, L2, and SGD+dropout, but not to experience replay (storing a small amount of data from old tasks).
-Replay is a natural and strong continual-learning baseline, and including it would have placed EWC's performance in fuller context.

 ---

 ## Personal Reflection